aussie-battler/Alias-Anomaly-Creatures/README.md

 					"B_Carryall_ghex_F"  //backpack
 				];
 ```
-+ Add a weed crop by uncommenting CUP_A2_p_fiberplant_ep1 in occupationFarty.sqf & occupationScreamer.sqf
++ Add a weed crop by uncommenting CUP_A2_p_fiberplant_ep1 in occupationFarty.sqf, occupationSpectre.sqf & occupationScreamer.sqf
 + Harvest the weed adding this cool script by @GolovaRaoul http://www.exilemod.com/topic/24426-harvest-weed/
 + Change the loot $$cash$$ amount search for:
 ```